SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 *You may see a popup asking if it is OK to upgrade some .NET programs to 4.8.
 You can accept this in each case (I typically click the "do this for all" checkbox to get through this quicker).*

+Set Solution Configuration to: **Development Editor**

+Set Solution Platform to: **Win64**

+(the above two options are in the toolbar at the top of the screen usually)

-You first need to add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
+You should now add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
 You may see the .NET 4.8 version upgrade again which you can accept.

 Now you can build all the programs.
 CTRL-Click the following projects to select them all at once: